Breaking through Imposter Syndrome to Launch My Newsletter

 9. Air BnB

-If you have a spare room or are heading off for a long trip, why not consider rent out your space on Air BnB?
+If you have a spare room or are heading off for a long trip, why not consider renting out your space on Air BnB?
 We did this for a year or two here in Reykjavik (before kids) and met some great people from all over.
 It was fun having them stay, helping them plan out their trip, and giving them the inside local knowledge on things like the Northern Lights.

-When we stopped listing our spare room on Air BnB, and it became Mia’s nursery, I ventured into the events space and offered Sketching Walking Tours on Reykjavik.
+When we stopped listing our spare room on Air BnB, and it became Mia’s nursery, I ventured into the events space and offered Sketching Walking Tours in Reykjavik.
 This was a great way for me to get out and about, sketch as we went, and show people around my new home.
-I would meet them in one spot, show them around and give them some facts on the place, let them sketch for a few minutes, and offer up pointers when needed.
+I would meet them in one spot, show them around and give them some facts about the place, let them sketch for a few minutes, and offer up pointers when needed.
 We walked around for an hour and sometimes sat in a coffee shop if the Icelandic weather was too challenging.
 It was really fun - I only stopped due to Covid social distancing.

 10. Digital Products